 The average person loses electrolytes in a ratio of 220 Sodium to 63 Potassium to 16 Calcium to 8 Magnesium.
 That’s why each SaltStick Capsule contains these four electrolytes in the same concentration, to provide your body with the entire range of electrolytes it needs.

 We’re not shy about the ingredients in SaltStick.
 Feel free to check them out here.

 How can I use SaltStick to improve my tennis performance?
-We provide a good overview of how your sweat rate plays into your nutrition needs on our website here (“Why should I care about electrolyte loss?
-Give me a brief summary!”), but essentially, light sweaters or smaller individuals should consider 1 SaltStick Cap per hour.
+Essentially, light sweaters or smaller individuals should consider 1 SaltStick Cap per hour.
 Heavy sweaters, larger individuals, or those in hotter conditions should consider 2-3 SaltStick Caps per hour.
 The best strategy for success is to practice your nutrition strategy during training so you can optimize for what works for you, and then execute that during racing.
 We provide a complete suggested usage guide here: Training with SaltStick Capsules.

 Were low electrolyte levels ultimately the cause of Andy Murray’s loss?
 Without being on the scene, it’s impossible to say.
 Both Murray and Djokovic have told media multiple times that they rely heavily on electrolyte supplementation.
 However, changes in temperature, humidity, and even diet can affect a person’s sweat rate.
 Perhaps Murray’s nutrition plan for the day was simply not enough.